caelan-douglas/tinybox/docs/CONTRIBUTING.md

 Please run the game and do some basic testing to make sure your changes are functional before submitting the PR.

 ## Styling
-Be sure to add the GNU AGPLv3 copyright comment to the top of your .gd files (you can copy this from another file like `Main.gd`).
+Be sure to add the GNU AGPLv3 license details to the top of your .gd files (you can copy this from another file like `/Main.gd`).
 Add yourself to the copyright notice (or 'and contributors' if you would rather not have your name in the notice.)

 #### Code formatting
 - Please indent with tabs, not spaces.
 - Prefix a '_' on variables or functions that are 'private' (should only be used within the script file)
-- Define the return type in the function declaration (see below).
+- Define the return type in the function declaration when returning a single type (see below).

 #### Functions
 Public functions should be formatted as:<br>